Ait Benhaddou – 1 day exploring the fortified village in Morocco

 Inside the fortified village of Ait Benhaddou — What to see in Ait Benhaddou

 You get a great sense of the old meeting the new as you clamor your way up through the village.
 Local villagers sell everything from scarves to paintings here, and for a moment, it’s feels like you’re back in the souks of Marrakech.

 It’s possible to explore other parts of the village, without running into groups of tourists.
 Without realizing it, we wandered into one of the villagers’ homes.
 In fact, there are still 4 families that live and work here.

 Our host was more than happy to show us inside his home.
-It’s very basic, with a kitchen, living area, but has everything they need.
+It’s basic, as you might expect, but has a kitchen, living area, and really everything they need.
 I did feel a pang of guilt upon thinking about the luxury riad we’d stayed in during our time in Marrakech.

 Still, his upbeat nature showed no signs of sadness or wanting.
 He was proud to show off his new gas stove, and to his credit, the view from his terrace is way better than mine!
 He and his wife sell clothing and accessories, but don’t feel as though you have to buy anything.